ARTICLES

 With its striking red blossoms, the 'Flamingo Lily' is a cherished Chinese New Year flower symbolizing wealth, joy, and good fortune.
 In Chinese tradition, its red color repels evil spirits and draws positive energy.
 This flower, known for its air-purifying abilities, enhances household well-being and aligns with feng shui.
 Its heart-shaped petals represent love and compassion, making the Anthurium a symbol of prosperity and positive relationships during the Chinese New Year.

-3. Peonies - A Symbol of Prosperity and Honor for Chinese New Year
+3. Peonies – A Symbol of Prosperity and Honor for the Chinese New Year

-Peonies are known as a national symbol of China and are a sign of wealth, prosperity, beauty, and charm.
-Also considered the 'flower of riches and honor, red and pink peonies are particularly lucky within Chinese tradition any time of year.
-Historically, peonies were grown and enjoyed by Chinese emperors and other important people.
-They decorated peonies in their grand homes and planted them in royal gardens.
+Peonies are a national symbol of China and are a sign of wealth, prosperity, beauty, and charm.
+Also considered the 'flower of riches and honor, red and pink peonies are particularly lucky within Chinese traditions, any time of year.
+Historically, peonies were grown and enjoyed by Chinese emperors and other important people, who decorated their grand homes with these flowers, while others planted them in their royal gardens.

 A cheerful peony bouquet by @sziromviragkuldesbudapest with flowers from My Peony Society